adityachatterjeedev/adityachatterjeedev.github.io/_posts/2025-06-09-optimizers-from-gradient-descent-to-momentum.md

 Do note that this presentation is only one way to write momentum updates.
 PyTorch's `torch.optim.sgd` function, for example, uses a slightly different equation.

 The momentum parameter $\beta$ generally takes values like 0.9 or 0.99.
 Momentum-based methods are especially helpful in deep learning scenarios where loss surfaces are high-dimensional and full of ravines and saddle points.
-By accumulating gradient information, momentum helps escape shallow local minima and converges faster to useful solutions.
+By accumulating gradient information, momentum reduces oscillations, improves convergence speed in ravines, and helps escape shallow local minima.

 ### Nesterov Accelerated Gradient